jthegedus/dotfiles/README.md

 ## Git Conditional Configuration

-I use the `.gitconfig` conditional `includeIf` directive to manage sensitive settings in a separate configuration file to the ones committed to this repository (see the `.dotfiles/` directory for an example).
-Sharing dotfiles across personal and work computers with the sensitive user configuration defined independently is useful.
+I use the `.gitconfig` conditional `includeIf` directive to manage per-project Git settings in a separate configuration file to the ones committed to this repository (see the template in `.dotfiles/.gitconfig.project.template` directory for an example).

-The `includeIf` directive in Git configuration files (`.gitconfig`) allow conditionally including settings from other configuration files.
-The conditions can be:
+This is useful to manage different usernames, emails or authentication settings per project.

+The `includeIf` directive allows for the following conditionals:

 * `gitdir:<pattern>`: Matches if the Git directory path matches the pattern, useful for applying settings to projects in specific locations (e.g., `~/work/`).
 * `onbranch:<branch-name-pattern>`: Matches if the current branch name matches the pattern, useful for branch-specific workflows or settings.